Cumulo-pro/Dymension/monitoring/dymension_metrics.md

 ##  Number of block parts received

-**celestia_consensus_block_gossip_parts_received**
+**cometbft_consensus_block_gossip_parts_received**

-This metric counts the number of block parts received by a node in the Celestia system through gossip messages.
+This metric counts the number of block parts received by a node in the Dymension system through gossip messages.
 Each share may or may not be relevant to the block that the node is currently collecting, and this information is recorded with the matches_current tag.
 This can be useful to monitor the amount of data the node is receiving during the block gathering process and to understand whether the received parties are relevant to the current block.

 Value: number of block parts received by the node